 On the other hand, Kaplan and Zingales (1997) argue that cash-flow is not a good measure of the existence of financing constraints and Fazzari, Hubbard and Petersen's a priori classification of firms is flawed.
-They argue that, for the ICFS measure to be meaningful and consistent, it is necessary to make assumptions that may not be verified (for example positive third derivatives) on the curvature of the cost function of acquiring external funds.
-In addition they advance further inconsistencies that may rise with this measure due to precautionary savings and excessively risk-adverse management.
-As an alternative, they classify firms according to information obtained from company annual reports and find evidence that constrained firms are the less sensitive to cash-flow.
+They instead classify firms according to information obtained from company annual reports and find evidence that constrained firms are the less sensitive to cash-flow.
 This argument is also supported by Kadapakkam et al. (1998) and Cleary (1999).
 Almeida and Campello (2001) draw similar conclusions.
 Recently, Dasgupta and Sengupta (2007), for Japan, find that the response of investment to cash-flow shocks is non-monotonic, supporting Kaplan and Zingales (1997) and Cleary (1999).
-However, Allayannis and Mozumdar (2004) present an explanation for Cleary (1999) and Kaplan and Zingales (1997) argument that investment is more sensitive to cash-flow for less constrained firms-influential observations for Kaplan and Zingales and negative cashflow observations for Cleary.
+However, Allayannis and Mozumdar (2002) present an explanation for Cleary (1999) and Kaplan and Zingales (1997) argument that investment is more sensitive to cash-flow for less constrained firms - influential observations for Kaplan and Zingales and negative cash-flow observations for Cleary.